Record December heat leading to 'unprecedented' extreme weather threat - KRDO

 By Pedram Javaheri and Derek Van Dam, CNN Meteorologists

-Record December heat surging northward to Canada is fueling severe weather across the central US Wednesday, creating hurricane-force winds, potentially strong overnight tornadoes and an extreme fire threat.
+The first tornado watch of the day has been issued for parts of the Midwest as record December heat surges and fuels severe weather across the central US on Wednesday, creating hurricane-force winds, potentially strong overnight tornadoes and an extreme fire threat.

 “Another historical weather day is forecast today with 2 never-before-seen outlooks issued,” the National Weather Service tweeted.
 A moderate severe storm risk is in the Iowa, Minnesota and Wisconsin region, while the severe fire risk is over the Southern and Central Plains.
 This is the first time such risks in these locations have ever been issued in December.

-The system that has already been responsible for several feet of snow, as well as hurricane-force wind gusts in the West, now has its sights set on the Plains and Upper Midwest.
+The system, which has been responsible for several feet of snow and 100 mph (or greater) wind gusts in the West, now has its sights set on the Plains and upper Midwest.

 More than 20 million people could experience severe weather, including strong tornadoes and hurricane-force winds today, after last week’s tornadoes left parts of Kentucky in shambles.